Gurjant Singh Budhsinghwala: Attacks on security forces

-KLF claimed responsibility for attack a Police station in Dandkasle on April 6, 1990, killing 1 Constable.
+KLF claimed responsibility for attack a Police station in Dandkasle on 6 April 1990, killing 1 Constable.

 Per court case, Khalistan Liberation Force members blew up a portion of police station at Sector 26 Chandigarh, India in July 1990.

-On September 21, 1990, KCF, KLF, BKI, and SSF claimed responsibility for an attack on a SPO base which killed 2 officers.
+On 21 September 1990, KCF, KLF, BKI, and SSF claimed responsibility for an attack on a SPO base which killed 2 officers.

-Railway army killing

-In a meeting, led by Budhsinghwala, of KLF members they issued a press note on July 5, 1991, taking responsibility for the killing of 70 Indian Army soldiers and 30 others at Badoval Station in Raipur, Ludhiana.
-In the press note KLF added that the 30 others killed were civilians and were in the crossfire unintentionally.
-They added that this action was done in revenge for the martyrdom of Toofan Singh, Bhupinder Singh Canadian, and Hardev Singh.